guitarvydas/guitarvydas.github.io/_posts/2021-07-26-What-Is-A-Program.md

 Actually, textual GPLs tend to map 4D to 1½D.
 X tends to represented as character offsets and Y tends to be represented as line numbers.

-In this kind of mapping, character cell are not allowed to overlap.
+In this kind of mapping, character cells are not allowed to overlap.

 This perspective is a hold-over from paper-based typesetting.